Serving Christ With Open Minds, Open Hearts, and Open Hands

 PADS (Public Action to Deliver Shelter)

-WPC is a PADS site every Tuesday nights, October through April, acting as a shelter for people who are homeless.
+WPC is a PADS site every Tuesday night, October through April, acting as a shelter for people who are homeless.
 Guests arrive by bus, sleep on foam pads (hence the name) and receive dinner, breakfast, and a bag lunch, before returning to the PADS office.
 WPC is one of many churches in Lake County who open the door to men, women, and children who have no place warm to sleep on a cold night.
 The all volunteer staff works three shifts (6 - 11pm, 11 - 3am, 3 - 7 am).
 WPC provides site leadership and coordination every week, as well as the gym where our guests sleep.
-To learn more about PADS, check their website http://www.lakecountypads.org/.
+To learn more about PADS, check their website https://www.lakecountypads.org/.
 To volunteer, call the church office (847-223-0073).
 Training is offered for volunteers at several points during the year.

 WPC Food Pantry